Finding a Top Financial Advisor Firm in Hawaii

 Cadinha & Co.

-Cadinha provides its clients with investment management services, a managed allocation portfolio (MAP) and a global portfolio strategies (GPS) program.
+Cadinha & Co. provides its clients with investment management services, a managed allocation portfolio (MAP) and a global portfolio strategies (GPS) program.
 It also offers financial planning and consulting and wrap fee programs.
 All assets are managed on a discretionary basis.

 Cadinha & Co. tailors its investment management services and investment strategies to the individual objectives and needs of its clients.
 Advisors meet with new clients to determine their investment profile by compiling information on their overall financial situation, investment objectives and risk tolerance.